-The Family Assets for Independence in Minnesota (FAIM) program is a matched savings project funded by grants.
-The program is designed to help Minnesota resident low-wage earners build assets within the state of Minnesota through:
+The Family Assets for Independence in Minnesota (FAIM) program is a matched savings program funded by grants.
+The program is designed to help Minnesota resident low-wage earners build assets within the state through:

 • purchase of a first home